stefanos50/EnhancingPhotorealism-Dataset-Generator-UE5/README.md

 If you used the code of this repository in a scientific publication or thesis, we would appreciate using the following citation:

 ```
 The thesis associated with this code has not yet been published.
-Please cite this repository if you use the code.
+Please cite this repository if you used the code.
-@mastersthesis{gta_deeplabv3,
+@mastersthesis{carla2real,
   author = {Stefanos Pasios, Nikos Nikolaidis},
   title = {CARLA2Real: a tool for reducing the sim2real gap in CARLA simulator},
   school = {Aristotle University of Thessaloniki},